Dherse/magritte/README.md

 ## Features

-### Registry (**WIP**)

-All handles are placed in a registry.
-This registry tracks the lifetime of this objects and allows garbage collection of the object when needed.

-This means that handles provided by Magritte are IDs rather than the actual *Vulkan* handles.
-The specifics of synchronization of handles is handled by the registry itself.
-The registry also follows the uses of objects to allows rigorous garbage collection of objects.

-In practice, you do not need to care about the lifetime of objects as the registry keeps track of ownership and lifetimes for you.
-The registry even takes into account the binding of handles to queue submissions.
-Allowing for garbage collection to occur when the handle is no longer used on both the CPU-side (your code) and the GPU-side.
-This is done by tracking [fences](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/man/html/VkFence.html).

-The registry therefore ensures that lifetimes defined by the *Vulkan* specifications are respected and that your usage of the API is always valid (from a lifetime perspective).

-### Garbage collection (**WIP**)

-Using the registry and fences, Magritte handles garbage collection of objects for you.
-This means that resources are deallocated in a timely manner and cannot be destroyed before it is valid to do so.

 ### Memory management

 Magritte handles memory management by using the [*Vulkan Memory Allocator* (*VMA*)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) using a set of custom bindings. *VMA* makes it easier to manage memory and handle allocations *properly*.

-### Unions (**WIP**)

-Magritte makes away with unions by using rust enums.
-This makes the code safer.
-There are very few unions in *Vulkan* and they all have hand-written implementations to make them safer.

 ### Render graph (**WIP**)

-Magritte will come with a capable, multithreaded render graph.
+Magritte will comes with a capable, multithreaded render graph.
 This render graph will be setup at runtime, with tasks being created using the [*tokio*](https://tokio.rs/) runtime.

 This render graph will automatically handle inter-node synchronization, parallelism, access to resources, allocation of transient resources and resource layout transitions.
 Note that nodes must do all of this themselves for internal resources.

 The render graph also handles framebuffer creation, optionally handles swapchain creation and recreation, swapchain and renderpass caches.
 It also makes the data from caches easily available to be stored into files.

-The render graph is an optional feature enabled using the `render-graph` feature flag.

 ### Resource synchronization and layout changes